 Taking the OECD guidelines ad litteram, members of the profit margin school estimate the structural equation:(1) P = μ S

 where the variable P denotes “net” profits (i.e., operating profits after depreciation and amortization), and S denotes net sales.

 Hereafter, we disregard the error term of the regression equations (1), (2), (3), (5), (6) and (7) to simplify exposition.

-The unknown parameter to be determined is the profit margin, μ, which is estimated in “best practices” by using quartiles from comparable data about profits and net sales.
+The unknown parameter to be determined is the profit margin, μ, which is estimated in “best practices” by using quartiles from comparable data about net operating profits and net sales.
 In Compustat mnemonics, P = OIADP and S = SALE or REVT.